Some Cubs profiled for PED testing? Random is random, MLB insists

 He was tested after the game the same night.

-As the Cubs opened a series in Pittsburgh this week, their opponent was still trying to adequately answer the question of how to replace its All-Star outfielder for what’s left of an 80-game suspension – the same outfielder who homered in a one-run Pirates victory against the Cubs during a weekend sweep just over a week ago.
+The Pirates, who are hosting the Cubs for a three-game series, still are trying to adequately replace Marte for what’s left of his 80-game suspension.
+Marte homered in a one-run Pirates victory against the Cubs during a sweep just over a week ago.

-In fact, the guy in the outfield because of Marte’s absence – Jose Osuna – had a rough night in right as the Cubs peppered him with flares, drives and gap shots for two innings on the way to a quick 9-1 lead.
+In fact, Marte’s replacement — Jose Osuna — had a rough night in right as the Cubs peppered him with flares, drives and gap shots for two innings on their way to a 14-3 victory.

-But the Cubs’ biggest question on the subject seems to be: When did the random-testing part of MLB’s Joint Drug Prevention and Treatment Program become so apparently non-random?
+But the Cubs’ biggest question on the subject seems to be: When did the random-testing part of MLB’s Joint Drug Prevention and Treatment Program become seemingly non-random?

-“Strange,” said pitcher Jake Arrieta when told of Rizzo’s two months without a test compared to his own pair of tests in two weeks.
+“Strange,” pitcher Jake -Arrieta said when told of Rizzo’s two months without a test compared to his two tests in two weeks.

 Could this be one of the not-so-fawning byproducts of all the attention heaped upon these wildly celebrated champions?
 A quiet profiling element attached to MLB’s stepped-up diligence since the 2013 Biogenesis scandal?

-Cubs players who talked on the subject are advocates of vigorous testing and say they’re willing to be tested as often as MLB wants.
+Cubs players who talked on the subject are advocates of vigorous testing and said they’re willing to be tested as often as MLB wants.

-But as Marte’s positive test shows there clearly are players around the league who still juice.
-And some in the Cubs’ clubhouse privately wonder how random the random-testing program actually is.
+But as Marte’s positive test shows, there clearly are players around the league who still juice.
+And some in the Cubs’ clubhouse privately wonder how random the random-testing program is.

-They way the program is constructed with oversight from both MLB and the players’ union, however, it seems difficult to override the randomness of the system.
+But with the way the program is constructed, with oversight from MLB and the players’ union, it seems difficult to override the randomness of the system.

-Only three parts of the program allow for testing beyond random selection, including previous violators entering a regular testing phase and the mandatory tests for all players on 40-man rosters during the spring, regular season and offseason (the offseason testing new to this year’s CBA).
+Only three parts of the program allow for testing beyond random selection, including previous violators entering a regular testing phase and the mandatory tests for all players on 40-man rosters during the spring, regular season and offseason (the offseason testing is new to the CBA this year).

-Even the third, reasonable-cause exception that allows MLB to single out a player (if, for example, his name were to be linked to an investigation of a PED provider) requires notification of the players union – which, in turn, may challenge the justification.
+Even the third part, the reasonable-cause exception that allows MLB to single out a player (if, for example, his name were to be linked to an investigation of a PED provider), requires notification of the players’ union, which, in turn, may challenge the justification.

 MLB insists that beyond the follow-up testing for violators and the reasonable-cause exception, testing is entirely random.